 Domain flippers are the World Wide Web’s equivalent of big capital real estate flippers.
 They’re artificially inflating the price of domains.
-Can you imagine how much he domain name owners of every new casino 2020 brought us paid to acquire that specific domain name, if someone else had registered it first?
+Can you imagine how much he domain name owners of every mobile casinos brought us paid to acquire that specific domain name, if someone else had registered it first?

 They are causing a huge problem for the Internet by taking valuable names off the auction block and selling them to other resellers for inflated prices.

 The guys at Internet Brands say they’ve been trying to fix the problem for the past decade, but now they’ve run into an unexpected problem.